Kandida Purnell · 2021 · London and New York: Routledge

 Purnell, Kandida.
 2018, ‘Grieving, Valuing and Viewing Differently: The Global War on Terror’s American Toll‘, International Political Sociology, Vol. 12(2): 156-171.

 With Danilova, Natasha.
 2018, ‘Dancing at the Frontline: Rosie Kay’s 5SOLDIERS De-Realises and Re-Secures the Global War on Terror’, Critical Studies on Security, Vol. 6(3): 370-375.

 Purnell, K. 2015, ‘Body Politics and Boundary Work Nobodies on Hunger Strike at Guantánamo (2013–2015)‘, Alternatives: Global, Local, Political, Vol.39 (4): 271-286.

 With Bird, Jenny and Lawton, Kayte.
 2010, ‘Green and Decent Jobs: The case for local action’, Institute for Public Policy Research

 - With Edkins, Jenny, Easthope, Lucy, and Cortvriend, Amy.
 2023.
 ‘When This Is Over: Reflections on an Unequal Pandemic’.
 Bristol University Press, Policy Press.

 - Purnell, Kandida.
-‘Prime Minister Boris Johnson and a Very British Body Politic ‘Take it on the Chin’: Unhealthy Metaphors Reshape the Nation during the COVID-19 Pandemic’, Politics & Gender.
+‘Prime Minister Boris Johnson and a Very British Body Politic ‘Take it on the Chin’: Unhealthy Metaphors Reshape the Nation during the COVID-19 Pandemic’, European Journal of Politics and Gender.

 - Purnell, Kandida.
 ‘The Global Politics of Grievability: Body Counts, Evaluation, and the (Dis-)Crediting of the Dead’, Publisher.
 Cambridge University Press.